Spruce Mtn. Team at 2018 NCF Envirothon competition at

 The Envirothon program is an effective educational tool, capable of supplementing environmental education both inside and outside the classroom.
 Led by a volunteer advisor, teams usually meet from late autumn until spring.
 Teams work collaboratively to develop their knowledge of ecology and natural resource management and to practice their environmental problem-solving skills in preparation for Envirothon competitions.
 THE 2020 NATIONAL COMPETITION WAS CANCELLED.
 THE 2021 COMPETITION WILL BE VIRTUAL.

 To learn more about the competition, click on the link provided below:

-The 2020 Current Issue topic has been selected: The 2020 international NCF-Envirothon competition will be hosted in Lincoln, Nebraska, at the University of Nebraska from July 26 – Aug.
-1. Students will be tested on, “Water Resources Management: Local Control and Local Solutions.”
+The 2021 Current Issue topic has been selected: The 2021 virtual international NCF-Envirothon competition will be hosted by the University of Nebraska in late July.
+Students will be tested on, “Water Resources Management: Local Control and Local Solutions.” with a virtual presentation.